elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 ---
 layout: post
-title: "Deflaking System Specs by migrating from Selenium to Playwright"
+title: "Deflaking System Specs by Migrating from Selenium to Playwright"
 summary: An overview of a migration from Selenium back Capybara specs to Playwright.
 cover-img: /assets/img/thumbnails/playwright-crappy.png
 thumbnail-img: /assets/img/thumbnails/playwright-crappy.png